 SDOT’s Storm Response Map is used by SDOT and media (for example, to respond to winter weather road closures), but not by residents.
 Seattle has a lot of hills and congested areas which become hazardous during extreme weather.
 What is a typical resident's routine and priorities, and how can this resource be adapted for use by the wider population?

 Understand residents’ needs in terms of commuting during winter weather, how they use technology to plan their commutes, and their impressions of the Storm Response Map.

 02 Study Design

-Because SDOT is already aware of general usability issues with its Storm Response Map, we designed this study to get more general feedback about how residents plan their commutes today, what challenges they’ve faced in the past when commuting during winter weather (for example, during the period of heavy snow in Seattle in February 2019), and their initial impressions of the Storm Response Map and how useful it seems.
+We designed this study to investigate how residents plan their commutes, what challenges they’ve faced in the past when commuting during winter weather (for example, during the period of heavy snow in Seattle in February 2019), and asked them how they might use the Storm Response Map to address those challenged.